mattrussi/gitlab-com-runbooks/docs/mimir/README.md

 These include some guidelines around sizing for various components in Mimir.

 Keep in mind that at GitLab we have some incredibly high cardinality metrics, and while these numbers serve as good guidelines we often require more resources than recommended.

+## Scaling Mimir

+### Scaling up

+All components in Mimir are horizontally scalable.

+We have autoscaling in place for the following components:

+* Distributor
+* Querier
+* Query-Frontend

+All components can be scaled up without concern.

+The main consideration with scaling up is that with [shuffle sharding](https://grafana.com/docs/mimir/latest/configure/configure-shuffle-sharding/) enabled, new pods might not pick up workloads depending on shard assignments.

+There is a [runbook](https://grafana.com/docs/mimir/latest/manage/mimir-runbooks/#mimiringesterinstancehasnotenants) for the various component explaining the cause and fix in more detail.

+### Scaling down

+Scaling down for stateless components can be done without issue, with only the usual concerns for saturation and ensuring enough resource is left available.

+There are several stateful components in Mimir that require special consideration when scaling down.

+* Alertmanagers
+* Ingesters
+* Store-Gateways

+Scaling down these needs to be done following a process as they contain recent data used for querying, unexpected removal of this data can cause missing datapoints.

+More details on scaling down these components can be [read here](https://grafana.com/docs/mimir/latest/manage/run-production-environment/scaling-out/#microservices-mode)

 <!-- ## Availability -->